ljdursi/new-newsletter-page/_interviews/003_UCL_ARC.md

 title: University College London ARC
 date: 2023-01-30
 hero-img: /interviews/003/UCL_ARC_sm.png
-subtitle: "James Heatherington, Jonathan Cooper, Donna Swann, and Chris Langridge from UCL ARC tell me about the work that's gone into their career ladders, levelling and promotions, blended recruitment, and always-open advertisements."
+subtitle: "James Hetherington, Jonathan Cooper, Donna Swann, and Chris Langridge from UCL ARC tell me about the work that's gone into their career ladders, levelling and promotions, blended recruitment, and always-open advertisements."
 ---

 <!-- markdownlint-disable MD033 -->

 <img align="right" width="20%" src='{{ "/interviews/003/UCL_ARC_sm.png" | absolute_url }}' alt="Still from the video call">

-In this interview, James Heatherington, Jonathan Cooper, Donna Swann, and Chris Langridge from UCL ARC talk about the work they've put in over the past several years to improve hiring, retention, professional advancement, and job role clarity on their team.
+In this interview, James Hetherington, Jonathan Cooper, Donna Swann, and Chris Langridge from UCL ARC talk about the work they've put in over the past several years to improve hiring, retention, professional advancement, and job role clarity on their team.

 They went about it quite methodically, taking small steps which at each point solved some problem for them, and laid the foundation for the next: